Nanzenji Temple Trees, Kyoto

 It seemed odd: me teaching women with one, two, or three infants or toddlers who barely have time to use the bathroom alone, never mind the possibility of finding solitude to meditate.
 I told them that going deep within, to a quiet and holy place, might ground them and bring them peace.
 Sometimes I felt like I was offering peanut brittle to the toothless, but it was really all I had.
 Of course when my two children were babies, I’d found no time to center myself.
 Yet now, when I need it maybe less than I did then, I begin my day before dawn with an hour of reading, meditation and contemplative prayer.
 This stillness carries me through the day like a time-release sedative.
 I reflect on many things, but my thoughts frequently turn to the concept of voice.
 Do I use mine enough?

-One day I have this dream.
-I doze in the sun on a plastic-strapped lounge chair next to a small apartment building pool with leaves and twigs floating atop the water.
-Giant screws mark the spot where a diving board once stood.
 Splash!
-I open my eyes to see one boy, young enough to still have his milk teeth, smiling like crazy as he dog paddles in the shallow end.
+I open my eyes to see one boy, young enough to still have his milk teeth, smiling as he dog paddles in the shallow end.
 “Dad!” yells a high-pitched voice.
 “Dad!
 I’m over here.”
 A man waves absently at the boy and slowly picks his way around the pool deck littered with old chairs.

 It looks like a baby doll.
 Oh please, let it be a baby doll.
-Precious time, oxygen time, is wasting and still, I don’t dive in.
+Precious oxygen time is wasting and still, I don’t dive in.
 I don’t want to be involved in death this afternoon, especially not the death of strangers.
 I will not jump in.
-Even as I realize this about myself, I open my mouth and yell “Help!”
-Not a sound.
-Not even a whisper.
-I scrunch my face and shriek “HELP!” and the boy jumps off his father’s shoulders and the father ducks below the water and no one hears me because not a sound escapes my lips.
+Even as I say this in my head, I open my mouth.

-Of course I don’t tell the women at the safe house this dream.
+For many mornings, I sit in meditation with this dream.
+Of course I don’t tell the women at the safe house to sit with nightmares looking for answers.
 In fact, I really don’t tell them much.
 I repeat the words of Buddhist monk, Thich Nhat Hanh.

-Shortly after my dream, thes classes are cancelled.
+Shortly after my dream, meditation classes are cancelled.
 It has something to do with house counselors wanting more time for job skill training and Bible classes.
-I think often about the young women who live in that grey house.
-I wonder if they remember anything at all about what I tried to teach them.
+Yet, I think often about the young women who live in that grey house, wonder if they remember anything at all about what I tried to teach them.
 They never considered anything they were doing as remarkable.
 Not the courage it took to leave their abusive situations.
 Not the energy they poured into keeping their babies safe and working on a new sort of future.

 “We’re just trying to breathe,” they’d say.
 Then they’d laugh like children.